Emi1213/Emi1213/README.md

 <p >
   -🌱 I’m currently learning Frontend Development.<br>
   -🤔 I’m looking for help with Open Source Contribution.<br>
-  -💬 You can ask me about Frontend and Backend.
+  -💬 You can ask me about Frontend and Backend.<br>
-  -🌱 I'm currently diving deep into Frontend Development, with a special focus on modern frameworks like React and Vue.js.
+  -🌱 I'm currently diving deep into Frontend Development, with a special focus on modern frameworks like React and Vue.js.<br>
-  -🎨 I'm passionate about crafting sleek user interfaces and interactive experiences that drive web usability and design.
+  -🎨 I'm passionate about crafting sleek user interfaces and interactive experiences that drive web usability and design.<br>
-  -🤝 I'm open to collaborations on projects looking to enhance the accessibility and interactivity of web applications.
+  -🤝 I'm open to collaborations on projects looking to enhance the accessibility and interactivity of web applications.<br>

 </p>